QuentinRa/blog.quentinra.dev/info/ocaml/interm/exceptions.md

 **failwith**

-This is a function returning an exception and taking a message.
+This is a function raising an exception and taking a message.
 We usually use it instead of raise and so... for basic cases.